Recently searched

 Companies can take advantage of the new opportunities, business models, and revenue streams that are enabled by connectivity.

-IoT-connected devices create a world in which data is shared between systems, devices, and physical objects such as sensors, on-device software, and adjacent technologies.
-The essential enabling technology is the connection between the "things” of the IoT which enables these exchanges to take place.
+Sensors, on-device software, and adjacent technologies are all part of the IoT-connected world that shares data between systems, devices, and physical objects.
+It is the connectivity between the "things" of the IoT that enables these exchanges to take place.

 Different types of IoT connections are used, depending on individual device requirements.
 These vary in two contexts:

-1. IoT and connected devices that rarely need to communicate with small amounts of data
+1. IoT-connected devices that rarely need to communicate with small amounts of data

-2. Always connected IoT devices that require large amounts of data to communicate at high speed and low latency
+2. Always connected devices with constant connectivity and high-speed, low-latency communication that require large amounts of data

 The Next Level in Artificial Intelligence

-There is a wide variety of IoT connections which can be used to connect something as small as a dental implant or something as large as a tractor.
+There is a wide range of IoT connections available, which enable you to connect something ranging in size from a dental implant to large vehicles and machinery.

-Linking all these different things to the IoT and adding sensors provides enhanced digital intelligence.
-This enables connected devices to communicate in real-time and participate in large-scale automated processes.
+Linking these various things to the Internet of Things and incorporating sensors provides enhanced digital intelligence.
+This enables real-time communication between connected devices and participation in large-scale automated processes.

-As the IoT evolves, the number of connections accelerates rapidly.
-Forecasts for IoT-connected devices show an upward trend in implementation with a huge number of devices connecting to the internet.
+As the IoT evolves, connectivity accelerates rapidly.
+Forecasts for Internet of Things devices show an upward trend in implementation with a huge number of interconnected devices.

 Internet of Things Architecture